Please be sure to review each section and complete all the mandatory requirements necessary for graduating.

 Graduation from law school isn’t the end of your education.
 It’s just the beginning.
 Loyola Continuing Legal Education offers a wide range of post-graduate educational opportunities to further your knowledge in a number of subjects including Estate Planning, Family Law, and Maritime Law.

-One-day and two-day programs as well as online courses are available to allow professionals with the busiest of schedules to continue their education.
+One-day and two-day programs are available to allow professionals with the busiest of schedules to continue their education.
 And Loyola Law alumni receive discounted registration!
 Stay up to date with our current course offerings at https://law.loyno.edu/cle/courses.

 CLE Requirements for New Attorneys